Why Do Ladybugs Swarm on Your House

-They hibernate in clusters.
-When one of them finds a suitable place, it releases a pheromone that attracts a couple gazillion more of them.
+When one of them finds a suitable place to spend the winter, it releases a pheromone that attracts a couple gazillion more of them.
 In fact, the pheromone can keep the ladybugs coming back year after year.

-Not content to just sit there soakin' up the rays and workin' on their tans, they enter the house in droves.
+Not content to just sit there soakin' up the rays and workin' on their tans, they enter the house, often in large numbers.
 The kids don't have to stand there holding the door open, either.

 When and Where It Happens

 This phenomenon happens every fall in the eastern U.S. and Canada.
 In southern New England where I’m from, it occurs on warm, sunny days in October and even into early November.

 Ladybugs appear to be most attracted to houses with natural wood siding and ample southern exposure.
 They're also attracted to houses in wooded areas, light-colored houses warmed in sunlight, and especially older houses with lots of crevices.

 While they are pests, they're not harmful to humans or pets, they don't reproduce during hibernation, and they don't damage structures.

 Prevention Is the Best Solution